About Esri Technical Certification | Taking and Retaking Exams | Examination Scoring

 Do Esri certifications expire or require renewals?

 Esri certifications do not expire.
 Exams will be reviewed at each software release to determine if the exam needs to be updated to align with changes in the software.
 However, once you are certified at the specified version, you will always hold that certification.
-It will be up to you to determine if certification at the next version is necessary.
+Over time, the certifications may become outdated as newer versions of the certifications are released, but periodic renewals are not required.
+Having the most current version of a certification will be a personal decision for each candidate.

 How do I register for an exam?